Slovak Prime Minister Igor Matovic offers to resign

 He raised his profile by using publicity stunts and social media to campaign against the corruption of Robert Fico’s government.
 He even flew to the south of France to make a YouTube video outside a mansion allegedly owned by one of Fico’s former ministers.

 Through his focus on corruption he was in the right position to ride the street protests following Kuciak’s murder all the way to the Government Office.
 OLaNO’s support soared from 6% four months before the 2020 election to first place with 25%.
-He then brought all the centre-right and rightwing parties into government, giving him a record constitutional majority of 95 seats in the 150-member parliament.
+He then brought all the centre-right and right-wing parties into government, giving him a record constitutional majority of 95 seats in the 150-member parliament.

 But Matovic has continued to act like an opposition politician even when in power, publicly attacking his own cabinet colleagues – calling Sulik an “idiot” on radio – and using Facebook to whip up public opinion against them.